Highlands controversy of Northwest Scotland: Murchison and Nicol in the Northwest Highlands

 James Nicol, professor of geology at Aberdeen University disagreed.
 Following a separate visit in 1856 he claimed that a geological fault ran right down along the northwest coast and that the seemingly younger rocks were in reality far older having been shifted upwards compared with those to the west.
 (Note: Nicol supposed a somewhat vertical fault.
 Highly inclined thrust faults were yet to be discovered (by Peach and Horne).)
-A matter that was to become especially difficult was that Murchison considered that there were two quartzite layers of different age at two stratagraphic levels whereas Nicol claimed there was one layer but vertically displaced along the fault.
+A matter that was to become especially difficult was that Murchison considered that there were two quartzite layers of different age at two stratigraphic levels whereas Nicol claimed there was one layer but vertically displaced along the fault.
 However both geologists had to gloss over the difficulty that the quartzite was greatly folded and in some places seemed to fold over itself.

 In 1859, following another tour of the highlands when he was accompanied by his second-in-command at the Geological Survey, Andrew Ramsay, Murchison addressed a British Association in Aberdeen where he explained what he considered was the essential simplicity of the geology of the north of Scotland.
 It seems his lecture was regarded as a triumph by the attendees and by The Times and the Scottish press.
 John Phillips spoke of the high estimation in which Murchison was held as "master of the Silurian".
 Nicol, meanwhile, had been preoccupied organising the geology section of the meeting – his paper hardly got a mention in the press and seems to have received little support at the meeting.